Arthaey/vscode-hide-gitignored/README.md

 Hide files from the file Explorer that are ignored by your workspace's `.gitignore` files.

+After installing the extension, activate it by running `Hide Gitignored: Hide files ignored by .gitignore`.

 Upon running the registered command, the workspace's `.gitignore` files are read and converted to `files.exclude` rules that vscode can interpret.
 Your workspace settings will be created or updated.